FaithKinya/FaithKinya/README.md

 # Hi, I’m Faith Kinya

-🎓 A Data Science Student | Aspiring Machine Learning Engineer | Passionate about solving real-world problems with data
+🎓 A Data Science Student | Passionate about solving real-world problems with data
 - I’m currently diving into Machine Learning techniques.
 Exploring real-world applications of ML by working on projects.

 # What I'm Currrenty Doing: